jbisits/QGTracerAdvection/README.md

 ## Examples

-To run the examples the modules must first be loaded into the local envirnoment using the commands above
+To run the examples the modules must first be loaded into the local envirnoment using the commands
 ```julia
 julia> include("Modules/TracerAdvDiff_QG.jl")
 ```